Transfer credits are accepted by St. Edward’s under the following policies:

 Transfer credits may be accepted by St. Edward’s only if they were earned in a college or university that has been accredited by one of the following recognized regional accrediting commissions:

 Before registering for any credit-generating course(s) offered at an institution other than St. Edward’s, a student must obtain and complete a Request to Take Courses Off Campus Form and submit it to his or her academic advisor.
-Prior to the student’s enrollment at another institution, the form must list the specific courses to be taken and the St. Edward’s equivalents, have the appropriate signatures attached and be on file with:
+Prior to the student’s enrollment at another institution, the form must list the specific courses to be taken and the St. Edward’s equivalents, have the appropriate signatures attached and be on file with each of the following:

 It is the student’s responsibility to ensure that these requirements are fulfilled.
 Credit may not be retroactively accepted if the student fails to complete this process or enrolls in courses other than those approved by the advisor/dean.